 The Digest is committed to remaining relevant for responder organisations and the wider resilience community.
-Share your feedback on Issue 2 by clicking here.
+Be sure to share your feedback on Issue 2.
 Thank you.

 We hope you enjoy reading the second edition of the UK Resilience Lessons Digest.
-If you know anyone who would like to receive the Digest direct to their inbox, they can sign up for future EPC Communications here.
+If you know anyone who would like to receive the Digest direct to their inbox, they can sign up for future EPC Communications.